French

 • You may use cooler bags with ice packs for cold items such as milk, yogurt and cheese.

-• Wash and sanitize cooler bags and multiple-use plastic containers before and after each use and when visibly dirty.
+• Wash and sanitize cooler bags and multiple-use plastic containers before each use and when visibly dirty.

 * Visit Public Health Ontario’s online dilution calculator to determine if your solution has the correct ratio of bleach based on the standard 5.25% Sodium hypochlorite